manicmd/SpareTime/README.md

-# apple_api
+# SpareTime
-this is test repo for api tests
+this is private repo to experiment, develop, test and publish python functions and modules.